italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

         }
     }
     ],
-    "redirect_uri":"eudiw://start.wallet.it",
+    "redirect_uri":"eudiw://start.wallet.example.org",
     "client_assertion_type":"urn:ietf:params:oauth:client-assertion-type:jwt-bearer",
     "client_assertion":$WalletInstanceAttestation$
     }

 .. note::
-    **Federation Check:** PID Provider needs to check that the Wallet Provider is part of the federation and in addition it should verify Wallet Instance Attestation validity by checking its signature and the validity of the claims inside it.
+    **Federation Check:** PID Provider needs to check that the Wallet Provider is part of the federation and in addition it MUST verify Wallet Instance Attestation validity by checking its signature and the validity of the claims inside it.

 **Step 7:** The PID Provider creates a new request URI representing this new authorization request and returns it to the Wallet Instance.